July 4, 2026

 colspan/rowspan/scopeoff table cells, which broke any generated table using merged cells -

-Fixed a missing CSS class on one table-rendering path, and tightened the file-attach flow so a picked file is sendable immediately and the send button shows real send-in-progress state
+Fixed a missing CSS class on one table-rendering path, and tightened file-attach so a picked file is sendable immediately with real send-in-progress state on the button